Top 10 Enterprise Database Systems of 2017

 Microsoft SQL Server

 Say what you may about Microsoft, but its profitability exceeds all other tech companies, and SQL Server helped put it there.
-Sure, Microsoft's desktop operating system is everywhere, but if you're running a Microsoft Server, you're likely running SQL Server on it.
+Sure, Microsoft's desktop operating system is everywhere, but if you're running a Microsoft Windows-based server, you're likely running SQL Server on it.

 SQL Server's ease of use, availability and tight Windows operating system integration makes it an easy choice for firms that choose Microsoft products for their enterprises.
-Currently, Microsoft promotes SQL Server 2014 as theplatform for both on-premises and cloud databases and business intelligence solutions.
+Microsoft promotes the latest release, SQL Server 2016, as theplatform for both on-premises and cloud databases and business intelligence solutions.

-IBM DB2 10.5, or the DB2 "Cancun Release," is also the only database fully optimized for the IBM Power Systems POWER8 processor and the company's Power 8 server systems.
+IBM DB2 LUW 11.1, or IBM DB2 Linux, Unix and Windows 11.1, is the most recent release of DB2 and is the only database fully optimized for the IBM Power Systems POWER8 processor and the company's Power 8 server systems.
+IBM DB2 11.1 debuted in June 2016.

 SAP Sybase ASE